Live From EuropeSaturday, July 4

 Wie künstliche Intelligenz die Beratungsbranche neu sortiert Kolumne „Hirt on Management.
 Folge 281.
 Welche Berater dabei überleben werden.

-die presse · about 2 hours ago
+die presse · 8 days ago

 Josef Kates: Visionärer Computerpionier im Exil in Kanada Eines der weltweit ersten Computerspiele wurde 1950 vorgestellt.
 Besucher:innen standen Schlange, um eine Partie "Tic-Tac-Toe" gegen "Bertie the Brain" zu spielen